To get ahead you have to stay informed.

 EXPECTED READ TIME: 6 MINUTES

-All of a sudden, the term "job security" takes on a deeper, more literal meaning when you're talking about the sensitive data on your desktop (where, technically, it shouldn't be).
+Employees now find themselves increasingly on the front lines in the fight against digital security threats.
+The term "job security" takes on a deeper, more literal meaning when you're talking about the sensitive data on computer connected to your home Wi-Fi.

 So, how can you make your remote workplace a safe and productive environment?
 Here are the best ways to fight cybercrime and a few things to remember when it comes to physical security.